top of page

 The Future of English Wine

 The future of English wine looks bright.
-With climate change, the growing season is becoming longer, allowing for more grape varieties to thrive.
+With higher climate temperature change, the growing season is becoming longer, allowing for more grape varieties to thrive.

 Conclusion: A Toast to English Wines